colurw/chess_NN/readme.md

 less-optimal moves.

-When tested on previously unseen chess puzzles from the testing dataset, Chess_NN currently predicts Stockfish's optimum move for 63% of boards, and does so approximately 1000x faster than Stockfish.
+When tested on previously unseen chess puzzles from the testing dataset, Chess_NN currently predicts Stockfish's optimum move for 63% of boards (and finds the move approximately 1000x faster than Stockfish can).
 In the remaining 37% of cases, it plays a non-optimal legal move of unknown quality.

 ## How A Neural Network Plays Chess